Raymond Terrace & District Historical Society Inc.

 School or Group Visits

 If you would like to arrange a private tour of the cottage for a group of students or other interested parties, please contact us for more information and pricing.
+Please note that before we can accept a booking we need to confirm that we have sufficient members available on the desired date.

 Cottage History

-Donated to this society in 1976, the house was moved by road to this site made available by Port Stephens Council in 1977.
+Donated to this society in 1975, the house was moved by road to this site made available by Port Stephens Council in 1977.
 After much restoration work by members it was officially opened in August 1979.
 It is now furnished and presented in the style of an early settler's home.

 In 1988 a separate Museum Building was designed and built in the Cottage Grounds as a Bicentennial project, and additions were made in 1994.
 Displayed are many diverse items from a collection of farm equipment, tools and working blacksmith's shop, to natural sea shells, old bottles, clothes, household & personal items, old radios & office machines.
 The process of displaying and presenting the collection is ongoing and periodically changing.
 A separate store room and kitchen also provide facilities for Society functions & visiting groups.